Niko-Group/paper_writing_info/README.md

 - Practice...a lot!
 - Have a reading routine (https://aclweb.org/anthology/)
-- Learn from the best: read papers, introductions from researchers that publish frequently in \*ACL
+- Learn from the best: read papers, paper introductions from researchers that publish frequently in \*ACL
 - Write your own papers
 - Ask for feedback
 - Follow academic writing tips, e.g. http://www.cs.joensuu.fi/pages/whamalai/sciwri/sciwri.pdf
 - Attend and present at the reading group!
 - Non-native EN speakers have to try harder than native speakers!
-Check for grammar/syntax structure (I personally do web look ups), watch films/series using English subtitles.
+Check for grammar/syntax structure (I personally do web look ups, now you can use LLMs), watch films/series using English subtitles.